Max Middleton: Career

 In 1979, he played keyboards on Morrissey–Mullen's Cape Wrath and released Another Sleeper in the same year, an instrumental album with guitarist Robert Ahwai.
 This classic jazz-funk album was released along with Cape Wrath, on Fusion Harvest/EMI Records, the duo is supported by Richard Bailey, Kuma Harada, Darryl Lee Que, Steve Gregory, Bud Beadle, George Chisholm, Trevor Barber, Chris Rainbow and some backing vocalists.

 In 1980 Middleton was involved with the arrangements on and played keyboards for Kate Bush's Never For Ever, which had album and single success.
 The following year he played on John Martyn's first album for WEA, Glorious Fool.
 Throughout the 1980s he was also involved with Chris Rea playing on Shamrock Diaries, On the Beach, New Light Through Old Windows, The Road to Hell, Auberge, God's Great Banana Skin, Espresso Logic, La Passione, The Blue Cafe, The Road to Hell: Part 2 and King of the Beach.

 He produced Dick Morrissey's Souliloquy (1988) on which he played keyboards.

 He also toured regularly with Mick Taylor's band during the mid to late 1990s.

 Middleton is credited as co-writer with Gary Moore of "The Loner" from Cozy Powell's album Over the Top (1979) and as co-writer of "The Loner" from Gary Moore's album Wild Frontier (1987).

-Middleton released the smooth jazz album Land of Secrets (2003) and became a member of Snowy White & The White Flames in 2005.
+Middleton released the smooth jazz album Land of Secrets in 2003 and became a member of Snowy White & The White Flames in 2005.
 In 2009, 2010 and 2013 he played with Mick Taylor's band.

-In November 2010 Middleton released the album One Thousand Sails.

-In April 2013 Middleton released the album Two Cranes.
+In November 2010 Middleton released the album One Thousand Sails and in April 2013 he released the album Two Cranes.